-Here’s an example.
-Let’s say we’re internationalizing the dashboard on a software application, and we need to set up the keys for a welcome message.
-For now, we know our software will be sold in English and Spanish.
+Let’s say you’re internationalizing the dashboard of a software application, and you need to set up the keys for a welcome message.
+For now, the software will be sold in English and Spanish.

-Let’s say the key is “title”.
-The English version would be “Welcome!”, and the Spanish would be “¡Bienvenidos!”
+If the key is “title”, the English version would be “Welcome!”, and the Spanish would be “¡Bienvenidos!”

 Instead of coding the software for each specific language, the internationalization process replaces that code with keys — this not only makes for easy localization, but it also neutralizes the code and adapts it for various languages you may introduce in the future.